Yashvant-Chhapwale-Course-Work/Custom_Tkinter/README.md

 # Custom_Tkinter

-This repository simulates a development roadmap for creating a "Custom*Tkinter" Application i.e, "Scribe * Notepad Streamlined"
+This repository simulates a development roadmap for creating a "Custom*Tkinter" Application namely, Scribe_Smart Notes**.